 249. By this time the defective circuit will have been traced.
-The same method of elimination will trace the actual fault in that defective circuit.
+The same method of elimination will trace the actual fault in any defective circuit.
+249a.
+An effective, though barbarous, way for locating an elusive "short" is to substitute copper wire in place of the main fuse, connect up the battery and watch the wiring for smoke.

 250. If the current fails, due to a wire breaking, or a connection becoming loose or detached, the current is unable to pass beyond the fault, and the line is said to be "dead."

 251. For locating this type of fault, all the apparatus needed is a length of wire, preferably plain iron wire, 22 to 18 gauge; iron is not such a good conductor as copper.
 Connect one end of this wire to "earth" on the punt frame.
 A still better device is a length of insulated wire with either a 6-volt lamp or a voltmeter connected between one of its ends and "earth."